Diabetic Foot Care

 You will be asked about your overall health and any history of foot problems.
 You’ll also discuss your diabetes history, such as whether your blood sugar level has changed over time.
 It also includes questions about sensations of pain, tingling, pins and needles, or numbness.
 Doctors would also want to know if you have high blood pressure and heart disease, or if you smoke.
 Be sure to mention any medications, supplements, or herbal remedies you take.

 A foot exam checks the condition of different parts of your foot.
 First, your skin and nails are examined for any signs of infection.
 Blood flow is checked by feeling for the pulses in each foot.
 You may also have tests to study the nerves in the foot.
 These include using a small filament (wire) to see how sensitive your feet are.
 In certain cases, you will be asked to walk a short distance to check for bone, joint, and muscle problems.

 If needed, your health care provider will suggest certain tests to learn more about your feet.
+These include: